KrisjanisP/rust-dbus-rqrng-service/readme.md

 (in a buffered, safe and authenticated manner) data from hardware RNG devices, both local or remote.

+Allows for abstracting away the details of a TRNG such as fetching data from *Entropy-as-a-Service* over the network and XORing the results with the built-in `/dev/random` output.
+Or exposing a device such as IDQ Quantis to virtual machines.

 Quick-start & development:
 ```bash
 cargo run